Venezuela crisis: Russian troops in Caracas threaten US intervention plans

 Now, things have just become a whole lot more complicated.

-Analysts noted a Russian air force plane, apparently headed to Caracas while flying across the Caribbean Saturday night.
+Analysts noted a Russian air force plane apparently headed to Caracas while flying across the Caribbean on Saturday night.
 The Ilyushin IL-62 passenger and cargo jet had flown from Moscow via Syria, where Russia supports President Bashar Al-Assad.

 News and social media pictures confirm the aircraft are on the ground at Simon Bolivar outside Caracas.

-Venezuelan reporter Javier Mayorca tweeted that the first plane carried Tonkoshkurov, chief of staff of the ground forces, and up to a hundred troops.
+Venezuelan reporter Javier Mayorca tweeted that the first plane carried Tonkoshkurov, chief of staff of the ground forces, and up to 100 troops.
 The second was a cargo plane carrying 35 tonnes of material.

 "In the presidential box of the airport, they were met by the head of the department of international relations (the Venezuelan army), Vice-Admiral Marianni Mata, representatives of the Russian embassy and the Venezuelan armed forces," said Majorca on Twitter.